tiangolo/angular-docker-multi-stage-example/README.md

 That's it!
 Angular in Docker, ready for production with great performance (thanks for Nginx).
 A lot less error prone (thanks to Docker multi-stage builds).
 Supporting Angular CLI environments, thanks to Docker's `ARG` and `--build-arg`.

-You can automatize that a continuous integration / delivery environment or whatever you want very easily with those tricks.
+You can automatize that a continuous integration/delivery environment or whatever you want very easily with those tricks.

 I hope that was useful for you.